 |

-guest speakers, and other information available on the class web site.
+speakers, and other information available on the class web site.
+Part of

-Another important part of your learning involves the analysis of case
+important part of your learning involves the analysis of case studies.
+Case

-compilations of problem situations actually faced by public managers.
+studies are compilations of problem situations actually faced by policy

 Course